Welcome to Scouts - Information for New Starters

 We meet on Monday evenings from 7.00pm till 9.00pm.
 Generally we will meet in the Scout Hut but aim to go out around once a month, hopefully more often in the summer months.
 If transport is required we will let you know in advance.

 What to Wear / Bring

 To begin with if your child has already been a member of the cubs then he/she can simply wear their uniform.
 If not then don’t worry, the uniform will only be required when he formally joins the troop, after around six weeks.
 Once we have started the night with flag-break the Scouts change into old clothes to protect their uniform.
 Uniform consists of a green shirt and blue trousers both can be bought in Preston at the school uniform shops or from our district Scout shop (ask for details).
 The neckerchief is provided by the group.

 It is best to send your child with a coat / waterproof / hat / gloves etc. – Just because it’s cold or wet we might still go outside.

 You will not need any special equipment to begin with but basic camping equipment will be needed for camps.

 We try to fit in as many camps as we can, this generally means around four per year.
 Scouts will always get much more from the troop if they take part in as many activities as possible, please encourage your son or daughter to take part.
 Also we would appreciate early responses to camps and events even if it is a "not this time".

-There are three leaders, David Cottam (Scout Leader) and two assistants, Mark Joyce and Steven Williams.
+There are three leaders, Stephen Williams (Scout Leader) and two assistants, William Joyce and Rachel Holden.

 If you can't get online all letters are also available from Scouts.